Find out what some of our graduates are doing today in pursuing their successful careers.

 Learn more about how we assist our veterans from VA funding to exclusive scholarships.

 UTI welcomes General Education Diploma students.
 Find out more in our resources.

 Expand your knowledge in heating, ventilation, air conditioning and refrigeration (HVACR, also referred to as HVAC) in Austin, Texas, a bustling city filled with entertainment and great barbecue.
-The program, coming soon pending regulatory approvals, is designed to give students at UTI Austin the opportunity to train to become HVACR technicians.
+The program coming to UTI Austin is designed to give students the opportunity to train to become HVACR technicians.

 Our HVACR program in Austin helps prepare students for entry-level careers.1 Students learn various systems, and graduates are prepared to test for certifications valued by the industry.

 HVACR attracts a specific type of student.
 These students often are interested in problem-solving, enjoy basic math and like working with their hands.